 Since many of the dancers I work with are not as sprightly as they used to be, I quite often just pick one figure in a dance and encourage them to do the stepping in that figure.
 E.g. in Kitchen Lancers I will suggest they try it in the Ladies Around the Men, and the Men Around the Ladies.
 It usually gets a very good reaction that way, whereas trying to get them to step throughout the dance can be too tiring.

-However in a Quadrille, to be authentic, you need to replace the final skip-change with a Jeté Assemblé.
+However when it comes to a Quadrille, to be authentic you need to replace the final skip-change with a Jeté Assemblé.
 If you start the skip-change on your right foot, you will start the final bar of music on your left foot.
 Step onto your left foot while throwing your right foot out forwards and to the right — it doesn't have to be that far — then jump, landing on both feet, bending your knees to avoid injury.
-I'm not going to go into all the foot positions, the turnout and so on — this is just a basic introduction for English Folk Dancers who are used to walking everything and I don't want to scare you off completely!
+I'm not going into all the foot positions, the turnout and so on — this is just a basic introduction for English Folk Dancers who are used to walking everything and I don't want to scare you off completely!
 “Jeté” means “thrown” and “Assemblé” means “assembled”, so just remember that you throw one leg out and then bring everything together again.

 Australia was settled in the extended Regency period so it's an area of interest.
 In regard to Jane Austen dances — Chris Rogers wrote an article where she states,“The types of dance Jane mentions are the waltz, quadrille, cotillion and, of course, the country dance.
 The only dances she mentions by name are the Boulanger (Pride and Prejudice, chapter 3, and her letter to Cassandra Austen dated 5th September 1796) and the Minuet de la Cour (Love and Friendship, third letter).”

-There is also a book by Susannah Fullerton called A Dance with Jane Austen which is well written and researched, despite Susannah not being a dancer herself (as far as I know). susannahfullerton.com.au/store/a-dance-with-jane-austen
+There is also a book by Susannah Fullerton called A Dance with Jane Austen which is well written and researched, despite Susannah not being a dancer herself (as far as I know). susannahfullerton.com.au/store/

 Although you write “dancing was for young people” — this may have been the case in the elite ballroom, however there are many of accounts of older people dancing in other situations.
 I wonder if anyone has studied this area in detail.